SarveshMankar/SarveshMankar/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>Experience isn't interesting until it begins to repeat itself.</h3 quote>
+<h3 quote align='center'>Human intelligence may not be the best trick nature has to offer.</h3 quote>

 ---